 What is a first cousin once removed, anyway?
 How about a second cousin once removed?
 What does twice removed mean?
 What is a third cousin?
 And what do all the “greats” in great-great-aunts or -grandparents mean?

-So first, we’ll provide quick answers to common questions about cousin relationships, and then we’ll dive into a deeper explanation.
+First, we’ll provide quick answers to common questions about cousin relationships and a cheat sheet for figuring out cousin relationships.
+Then, we’ll dive into a deeper explanation.

 What do you call your cousin’s kid?

 Your first cousin once removed is the child of your first cousin.

 Your second cousin is a person with whom you share a great-grandparent.

 A second cousin once removed is either the great-great-grandchild of your great-grandparent, or the great-grandchild of your great-great-grandparent.
 That is, you are separated by one generation (once removed), and the closest common ancestor you have is a great-grandparent (either the cousin’s or yours).